SteveBarnett/human-centred/_posts/2024-06-16-accessibility-audit-process.md

     - Check that functional images (like icons in buttons and images inside links) describe the function (the action of the button, the target of the link).
     - Check that decorative images are hidden.
 7. <span aria-hidden="true">🔍</span> **Test zoomed in to 400%.** Check that all functionality is available, and that all content is visible (no truncation).
+    - Pay particular attention to sticky and fixed headers and footers.
 8. <span aria-hidden="true">🪓</span> **Run the [aXe browser extension](https://www.deque.com/axe/).** This is a good tool to run first since its philosophy of 'zero false positives' means the list of errors is usually short.

 ## Medium complexity